 The major blow came from the Food Delivery Services which nullified Domino’s major USP: quick and easy food delivery.
 Suddenly the options to order food from widened, leaving Domino’s far behind in the race.

 One other factor that took Domino’s India to a spot of bother was the growth of Pizza Hut.
-Pizza Hut might not have such a big customer base in India as Domino’s but its idea is a lot different than Domino’s.
+Pizza Hut might not have such a significant customer base in India as Domino’s, but its idea is a lot different than Domino’s.
 While Domino’s boasts being a quick service restaurant, Pizza Hut, on the other hand, offers a casual dining experience combined with the food that everyone loves, Pizza!
 Pizza Hut is now also offering neck-to-neck competition to Domino’s by releasing BOGO offers and other such discounts.

 Domino’s India has suffered a lot from the growth of local and international brands as well such as Burger King, Sbarro Pizza, Smokey’s BBQ & Grill, and Insta Pizza.
 With the increase of food brands everywhere and many more foreign restaurant chains setting foot in India, not only Domino’s but giants such as McDonald’s and KFC have suffered losses as well.